 The B/W selection is black text on a white page, just like a hardcopy printout.
 Most applications use the black text on a white background.
-Gray (grayscale) is shades of gray on a black background.
+Color reproduces the yellow, just like the scope screen.
 Green is shades of green on a black background just like the scope screen.